SweetJenn23/MaristBlockchainHackathon/Lab2-CommercialPaper.md

 ```

+32. Now that we've updated the code, we need to re-add **Balaji's** credentials.
+Run the following command:

+    `node addToWallet.js`

-32. In the same  terminal, run the new application.
+33. In the same  terminal, run the new application.
 This allows **Balaji** from **DigiBank** to see the commercial paper to decide if he wants it before buying it.
     `node getPaper.js`

     ```
     $ node getPaper.js
     Connect to Fabric gateway.